JaydeepAgravat1711/CyberSecurity-Internship/Task-7/Readme.md

-# 🛡️ Browser Extension Management – README
+# 🛡️ Browser Extension Management

 ## 🎯 Objective
 To review and manage installed browser extensions in Microsoft Edge to enhance security, privacy, and performance.